List of The A-Team characters: H.M. "Howling Mad" Murdock

-Ex-United States Army Pilot Captain H.M.
-"Howling Mad" Murdock (portrayed by Dwight Schultz) was the best chopper pilot, as well as flying fixed wing aircraft, of the Vietnam War who is either mentally unstable or exceptionally good at pretending to be so.
+Ex–United States Army Pilot Captain H. M. "Howling Mad" Murdock (portrayed by Dwight Schultz) was one of the best pilots in the Vietnam War, specializing in helicopters but adept at all aircraft.
+He is either mentally unstable or exceptionally good at pretending to be so.
 Although he was their pilot on the Hanoi bank raid, he was not officially part of the A-Team and so not tried by the military.
-Though interned at a psychiatric hospital, he routinely escapes easily to accompany the A-Team on their missions & became Hannibal's second-in-command.
-The symptoms of his "insanity" varies from episode to episode, but generally includes self-identification with fictional characters, hallucinations, belief in the "intelligence" of inanimate objects, among others.
+Interned at a psychiatric hospital, he routinely escapes easily to accompany the A-Team on their missions.
+The symptoms of his "insanity" varies from episode to episode, but generally includes self-identification with fictional characters, hallucinations, and belief in the "intelligence" of inanimate objects, among others.
 He frequently refers to his invisible dog, "Billy."
 Unlike B.A., the initials "H.M." were never explained in terms of Murdock's actual name, and the nickname "Howlin' Mad" is simply attributed to him.
 He was permanently discharged from the hospital in the fifth season.

 He is portrayed by Sharlto Copley in the film adaptation, where he also identifies himself as an Army Ranger.

 Dwight Schultz reprised him in Lego Dimensions.

 Bosco Albert "B.A."
 Baracus

-Ex-United States Army Special Forces Commando Sergeant First Class Bosco Albert "B.A."
+Ex–United States Army Special Forces 5th Special Forces Group Sergeant First Class Bosco Albert "B.A."
 Baracus (portrayed by Mr. T) is a highly skilled mechanic and the A-Team's regular Mr. Fix-It as well as being the team's master at arms.
 His character is basically that of the public persona of Mr. T himself.
-He is a skilled fighter and is easily roused to anger, earning him the nickname "Bad Attitude".
+He is a skilled fighter and is easily aroused to anger, earning him the nickname "Bad Attitude".
 Despite his reputed attitude, he is a very nice guy at heart.
 He has a special fondness for children and never drinks alcohol, preferring milk instead.
-He is frequently perturbed by Murdock, whom he often refers to as a "crazy fool."
-He suffers an intense fear of flying, especially when the plane in question is flown by Murdock.
+He is frequently perturbed by Murdock, whom he often refers to as a "crazy fool".
+He suffers an intense fear of flying, especially when the aircraft in question is flown by Murdock.
 This difficulty is often overcome by other members of the team drugging him, or otherwise rendering him unconscious, so he can be transported without objection; he has the unusual habit of falling on car horns when knocked out.

 He is portrayed by Quinton "Rampage" Jackson in the film adaptation and by Dave Fennoy in Lego Dimensions.